afg-archive/sc17-materials/scripting/checksums.rst

 You may output the checksums in any order (e.g. which file's checksum got displayed first does not matter), just make sure that the checksums and files are correct.

+The recursive scan should start at the current working directory, therefore it is not passed through the command line.

 Sample I/O
 ----------